fairbrother-lab/LariatMapper/to-do.md

 ### Probably, sometime
 - Add keep-intermediates optional argument to keep intermediate file
 - Add individual arg-checks to larmap_rush.sh
-- Move filter_lariats.py into map_lariats.sh
+- Move filter_lariats.py from larmap_run.sh into map_lariats.sh

 ### Maybe
 - Find a way to map reads to 5'ss sequences instead of converting reads to an index and mapping 5'ss sequences to it (this is one of the most time-consuming steps in the pipeline)